Robert6006/easy-framework/README.md

   as a fully-private option, but it is weak and only shows the *principle*, not easy's performance.
 - **Run it yourself:** download and run easy locally.
 Open to everyone.

-## Honest limits
+## Limits — honestly

-- A small local model follows rules unreliably and can ramble — that is the *model*, not the method.
-For real quality, use a capable model (your key).
+**The model has limits.** A small local model follows rules unreliably and can ramble; a capable model (your key) does far better.
+That is the *model*, not the method.

+**easy has its own limits, too.**

+- **The check is a discipline, not a guarantee.** easy has the model check its own answer against the rules — this surfaces reasoning and curbs overconfidence, but a model can still miss its own mistakes.
+  It shows its work; it does not prove it right.
+- **Rules steer, they don't force.** The model still has to follow the readable rules.
+Compliance is not guaranteed.
-- easy is a **method plus tooling, not a model.** It makes whatever model you plug in more steerable and more honest about itself.
+- **easy adds control and context, not knowledge.** It makes a model more steerable and more honest about itself — not smarter or better-informed.
+- **You're in the loop.** easy is built for a human who reads and checks, not for hands-off automation.
+- **Persistence is local and yours.** Context lives in your files / your browser, with no cloud backup by design — lose the files, lose the context.
+That is the trade-off for sovereignty.

 ## License